Microchip-MPLAB-Harmony/usb_apps_device/apps/hid_basic_remote_wakeup/readme.md

 # HID Basic Remote Wakeup Example (hid_basic_remote_wakeup)

-This application demonstrates the ability of the MPLAB Harmony USB Device Stack to support Remote Wakeup feature using a custom HID device class example.
+This application demonstrates the ability of the MPLAB® Harmony USB Device Stack to support the Remote Wakeup feature using a custom HID device class example.

 ## Description